microsoft/nni/docs/en_US/Tuner/InstallCustomizedTuner.md

-# How to install customized tuner as a builtin tuner
+# How to register a customized tuner as a builtin tuner

-You can following below steps to install a customized tuner in `nni/examples/tuners/customized_tuner` as a builtin tuner.
+You can following below steps to register a customized tuner in `nni/examples/tuners/customized_tuner` as a builtin tuner.

 ## Install the customized tuner package into python environment